 One type of assessment scenario will include a representation of a system.
 Depending on the context for the particular scenario, this might be an engineering system such as an irrigation system or a dam.
-Whatever the system, it will have components that are dynamically related, so that a student can observe the role of a particular component (for example, watch what happens when a valve is opened in an irrigation system) or interact with a component (for example, by setting a value for a parameter or moving a part of the system) and see a resulting change of state in the system (for example, a rise in water levels or flooding of fields).
+Whatever the system, it will have components that are dynamically related, so that a student can observe the role of a particular component (e.g., watch what happens when a valve is opened in an irrigation system) or interact with a component (e.g., by setting a value for a parameter or moving a part of the system) and see a resulting change of state in the system (e.g., a rise in water levels or flooding of fields).

-A second type of scenario will lay out an overarching goal or problem that students will reach or solve by conducting various interrelated tasks.
-Such a goal might be, for instance, to develop a play about a historical period.
-Component tasks could involve searching for information about a famous incident in the period, analyzing the necessary ticket sales, and creating a playbill advertising the production.
+A second type of scenario will lay out an overarching goal that students will reach, or a problem they will solve by conducting various interrelated tasks.
+Such a goal might be, for instance, to develop a play on a historical period.
+Component tasks could involve searching for information about a famous incident in the period, determining the number of tickets that must be sold to pay for expenses, and creating a playbill advertising the production.

 Within a scenario, students may be asked to select tools from a toolkit and use them within the system.
 Students might be asked, for example, to select a graphing or spreadsheet tool or to use a simulation.
 Various tools may be made available, depending on the scenario.
 Word-processing, texting, or presentation tools might be available for communication tasks, for example, and Web design or page layout tools might be used for the presentation of large amounts of information.
 For some scenarios it might be appropriate to provide more specialized tools, such as computer-aided design, geographical information systems, or video editing tools.